richgilbank/Terse/README.md

 No         | 58,326  | 54,138  | 7%
 Yes        | 13,063  | 12,842  | 2%

+### Downside
+There are some pretty substantial drawbacks to Terse.
+The main one is (like Uncss) that classes added via JS aren't known to it, so classes being added won't match the names of the classes in the CSS.
+One potential way around this would be to have a JSON file that maps an identifier to a class name (i.e. `{MAIN_NAV_DROPDOWN: '.nav__dropdown'}`), and adding it to the list of files to parse.
+A build step could then import that into your main JS file.

 ### Usage
 To install Terse globally, run `npm install -g`.
 ```